sebastiantoh/tp/docs/DeveloperGuide.md

   * Cons:
     * There is the possibility that the three fields may no longer be in sync.
 Extra emphasis must be taken to ensure that these fields remain synchronised whenever either of these fields changes.

+Alternative 1 is chosen as it is the most user-friendly option.
+It also makes maintaining the data easy.
+Because only future meetings are displayed by default, the slight performance dip associated with alternative 1 may not actually be an issue as we do not foresee list of future meetings to be very large.

 #### Aspect: How to serialise the start date and duration of a `Meeting`
 * **Alternative 1 (current choice):** Deserialize them according to ISO-8601 format.
    * Pros:
      * Unambiguous and well-defined method of representing dates and times
+     * Easier integration with other date and time libraries should such an integration be necessary.
    * Cons:
      * Should the user decide to open the data file, the ISO-8601 format may not be very familiar or readable.
 This increases the likelihood of corruption of data.